What is Baby Friendly?

 Our health visiting and children’s centre staff receive Breastfeeding and Relationship Building training developed by UNICEF’s Baby Friendly Initiative programme in order to provide evidence based, skilled and sensitive infant feeding advice and support to families.

 Having successfully completed stage 1 and stage 2, we are currently working towards stage 3 accreditation.
-If you would like more information please click on the link below:
+Click or tap here to find out more information.

 Have you been contacted to complete a parent audit?
 Find out more below